pwaring/cv/cv.md

     Freelance PHP Developer and Linux System Administrator, July 2015 - Present

     - Development of bespoke websites and customisation of existing software, primarily using PHP and MySQL/MariaDB/Percona.
-    - Management and maintenance of client websites, including software updates (e.g. WordPress).
     - System administration (Debian and Ubuntu), including migration and consolidation of hosting platforms.
-    - Assist clients with implementation of best development practices, including documentation, version control and automatic deployment.
+    - Assist clients with implementation of best development practices, including documentation, version control, configuration management and automatic deployment.
     - Deliver training on version control (Git) and configuration management (Ansible).

 *   **Bolton & District Citizens Advice Bureau**